pedro-gutierrez/diesel/README.md

 ### Compiling a DSL

-Once defined, a DSL can be compiled by another library module at compile time, by calling its `definition`
+Once defined, a DSL can be used by another library module, by calling its `definition` function, in order to transform it into actual Elixir code, right before compilation:
-function:

 ```elixir
 defmodule Fsm do